kohana/userguide/guide/zh-cn/using.autoloading.md

 在此类第一次使用的时候，这让 [Kohana::auto_load] 尝试去加载任意的不存在类。

-# Transparent Class Extension
+# Transparent Class Extension {#class-extension}

 The [cascading filesystem](about.filesystem) allows transparent class extension.
 For instance, the class [Cookie] is defined in `SYSPATH/classes/cookie.php` as:

     class Cookie extends Kohana_Cookie {}

 The default Kohana classes, and many extensions, use this definition so that almost all classes can be extended.
 You extend any class transparently, by defining your own class in `APPPATH/classes/cookie.php` to add your own methods.

 [!!]
 You should **never** modify any of the files that are distributed with Kohana.
 Always make modifications to classes using extensions to prevent upgrade issues.

 For instance, if you wanted to create method that sets encrypted cookies using the [Encrypt] class:

     <?php defined('SYSPATH') or die('No direct script access.');